QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

 stationary_P(lq)
 ```

-Note the matrix $P$ computed by this way is close to what we get from the regular routine in quantecon that solves Riccati equation by iteration.
-The small difference comes from computational error and shall disappear as we increase the maximum number of iterations or decrease the tolerance for convergence.
+Note that the matrix $P$ computed by this way is close to what we get from the routine in quantecon that solves Riccati equation by iteration.

+The small difference comes from computational errors and will decrease as we increase the maximum number of iterations or decrease the tolerance for convergence.

 ```{code-cell} ipython3
 lq.stationary_values()
 ```

-The method of using Schur decomposition is much more efficient.
+Using a Schur decomposition is much more efficient.

 ```{code-cell} ipython3
 %%timeit